gmoyanollc/rich-text-editor/README.md

 RichTextEditor is a Vue component that enables the editting and formatting of text content.
 Formatted text content is represented with HTML tags.
 When rendered as HTML, the text content is displayed formatted.

+The parent component only interfaces with RichTextEditor and has control its styling.
+The parent does not have control of styling the EditorMenuBar component.
+A quirk is that the menu bar is scrolled away when the editor fills.

 ## Build Setup

 ``` bash